grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/01 HTTP requests.md

 | status | response status                            |
 | url    | defaults to URL requested                  |

-Below you can see how a test result data point (the duration of an HTTP request) is logged, in JSON format, including the various tags mentioned above:
+The following snippet shows a JSON example of how a test-result data point is logged.
+In this example, the metric is the duration of an HTTP request.

+Note how the `tags` object groups data.

 <CodeGroup labels={["data_point.json"]} lineNumbers={[true]}>